lukemjohnston/MatlabProjects/README.md

 Three of my Matlab projects from Numerical Analysis course. each project has a pdf file with a detailed desription of the problem, the math theory being used to solve probelm, and the final results.

+Below describes which Matlab files belong with each project.

 Project 1 - GPS